mrakic96/Hobby-Shop/README.md

 - Display a total sum a single product
 - Display a total sum of products

+#### 'checkout' view

+- logged in user is getting a checkout view after buying products
+- guest is redirected to 'login' after trying to buy products

 **TO-DO**

 `//Product management`
 - display current category in `admin.products.edit`

-`//Cart`
-- option to empty cart

-`//'checkout' view`
-1. Create a checkout view
-    - logged in user is getting a checkout view after buying products
-    - guest is redirected to /login after trying to buy products

 - Fix frontend